Your Medicare Coverage

-Medicare Part B (Medical Insurance) covers comprehensive programs that include exercise, education, and counseling.
-Part B also covers intensive cardiac rehabilitation (ICR) programs that, like regular cardiac rehabilitation (CR) programs, include exercise, education, and counseling.
+Medicare Part B (Medical Insurance) covers comprehensive cardiac rehabilitation (CR) programs that include exercise, education, and counseling.
+Part B also covers intensive cardiac rehabilitation (ICR) programs that, like regular CR programs, include exercise, education, and counseling.
 ICR programs are typically more rigorous or more intense that CR programs.
-These programs may be provided in a hospital outpatient setting (including a critical access hospital) or in a doctor's office.
+These programs may be provided in a hospital outpatient setting (including a critical access hospital (CAH)) or a doctor's office.

 People with Part B are covered.
-You must be referred by your doctor and have had any of these:
+You must have had at least one of these conditions:

 - A heart attack in the last 12 months

 - Coronary artery bypass surgery